Child Custody & Divorce Resources for Alaska

 (907) 443-5491

-Killers & Boosters for Child Custody Cases (800) 646-5590(Attitude Adjustment for Child Custody Case Litigants)Advice is usually given by people without the real information or life experience, with the right intention at the wrong time.
+(Attitude Adjustment for Child Custody Case Litigants)Advice is usually given by people without the real information or life experience, with the right intention at the wrong time.
 With this book you can take advice when you want it and ready to hear it.
 You can act on what you have learned, mull it over or discard the advice altogether without interference.
 This book will not allow you to give the

 other side power you might imagine but that they do not really have or let you allow others to diminish the importance you play in your children's lives.
-Divorce is never easy this will help.
+Divorce is never easy, this will help.
 This book has been called 'Chicken Soup' for the Child Custody Case.
 It will help a lot and it certainly can't hurt.
-This book is 5 1/2" X 9" and has more than 1,400 entries.
+This book is 5 1/2" X 9" and has more than 1,700 entries.
 Click here to see more about the book.

 Alternatives to Violence